Languages: | English |

 Once upon a time there was a small country, a very, very small country.
 And this very small country was ruled by a very wise king.
 In fact he was the wisest King there had ever been.
 And he was called "King White"

 This is the beginning of a very interesting new product by ChessBase: Fritz & Chesster.
 It is possibly also the most important piece of software created by the company, for a very simple reason.
+Like none of the other products, Fritz, Junior, Shredder, or even ChessBase itself, Fritz and Chesster is one that can recruit new players to the game.
+We predict that tens of thousands of children will take up chess because they had access to this program.
+Fritz & Chesster is published by the Terzio Verlag in Munich in collaboration with ChessBase. |

 Take for instance the first sequence.
 Young Prince Fritz has to stand in for a while for his father, King White.
 Together with his cousin Bianca Fritz embarks on a journey through their kingdom.